cmacht/cmacht/README.md

 - :monkey_face: currently working on [alele.io](https://github.com/aleleio/), a teambuilding app
 - 🌱 learning about APIs and networking
 - 🤔 looking for help with testing or mobile development
-- :closed_book: ask me about python and books
+- :closed_book: ask me about python, linux and books

 You can reach me on [Twitter](https://twitter.com/christiandoes/)